 What is a debt consolidation loan?

 Debt consolidation involves combining all your existing debts into one loan.
-This is achieved by getting a new loan and using it to pay off your current debts.
+This is achieved by getting a new loan, such as a secured loan, and using it to pay off your current debts.

 The advantage?
 You only have to make a single monthly payment instead of juggling multiple outgoings.
 This can lower the chance of you missing payments and getting into further financial trouble.